The links take you to the actual names and places, that include menus for the below mentioned fabulous eateries.

 11:30am - Met for brunch at Harlow's (3632 SE Hawthorne St)

-Harlow's was awesome for lunch, as we noticed a few days earlier when we stopped in for hot chocolate.
+Harlow's was awesome for lunch.
+Enrique and I were lucky since we had happened in just few days earlier when we stopped with my dear friend Wendy for a coffee and hot chocolate.

 12-5ish - Explore Hawthorne District!
 Lots of thrift stores, coffee shops, book stores, very "Portland" vibes.
 Good thing for the GPS most of our visit.
 It wasn't necessary once we got to Hawthorne Street, though.
 No matter where we looked there was something to see.
 We visited the vintage shops a bit and had fun with the funky, but being old thrifters we weren't having the high prices.
 What we were having was enjoying the atmosphere, the kind of apparel that earns Portland it's reputation.